Preved

+The Padonkaffsky spellings are pronounced virtually identically to the standard spellings due to Russian phonological rules, making them a kind of eye dialect.

 Promotional poster for the Russian edition of Newsweek magazine features its chief editor Leonid Parfyonov crying "Preved" with the Preved bears flying on the background (c.
 2007).

 Preved (Преве́д) is a term used in the Padonkaffsky jargon, a meme in the Russian-speaking Internet which developed out of a heavily circulated picture, and consists of choosing alternative spellings for words for comic effect.
 The picture, a modified version of John Lurie's watercolor Bear Surprise, whose popularity was stoked by emails and blogs, features a man and a woman having sex in the clearing of a forest, being surprised by a bear calling "Surprise!" with its paws raised.
 In later Russian adaptations, the bear shouts "Preved!" (a deliberate misspelling of privet, приве́т – "hi!").
 In keeping with a popular trend of image manipulation, the iconic bear — dubbed Medved (Медвед), a misspelling of медведь ("bear") — has been inserted into many other pictures where his appearance adds a new dimension to the joke.

 The word and the bear image have found their way into the mainstream mass media, such as a poster for the Russian edition of Newsweek.

 Eventually, it has become known that the author of the altered picture with the word "preved" was user Lobzz from site Dirty.ru, real name Roman Yatsenko.
 The authorship of the word itself is still unclear, although the "unfinished" version, "prevet" was traced to 2003.

 Preved is identified by a specific pattern of alternative spelling which emerged from the word.
 In this pattern, voiceless consonants are replaced with their voiced counterparts, and unstressed vowels are interchanged pair-wise – a and o stand in for each other, as do e and i.
 The words уча́снег (uchasneg) (a misspelling of участник (uchastnik), "user" or "participant"), preved itself, and кагдила (kagdila) (a misspelling of как дела (kak dela), "how are you") illustrate this pattern.

 The larger trend of alternative spellings, called "olbansky yazyk" ("Olbanian language", misspelled "Albanian") developed from the padonki movement which originated on sites such as udaff.com.
 That trend uses the opposite conversion from the Preved trend – voiced consonants are replaced with their voiceless counterparts (which are sometimes doubled).
 For vowels, o is replaced with a and e with i.
 For example, áвтор (ávtor, "author") would be spelled áффтар (áfftar) or áфтар (áftar).
 The latter exhibits a sort of eye dialect.

-This meme has made its way to the American spotlight, as another reference of this popular term was used in a cartoon of Steve Jobs yelling this phrase in an image that was used in the mid to late 2000's as a custom recovery logo for devices such as the iPhone 2G, the iPod Touch, and iPhone 3GS that was exclusive for the early jailbreak tools like PwnageTool.
+This meme has made its way to the American spotlight, as another reference of this popular term was used in a cartoon of Steve Jobs yelling this phrase in an image that was used in the mid to late 2000's as a custom recovery logo for devices such as the first-generation iPhone, the iPod Touch, and iPhone 3GS that was exclusive for the early jailbreak tools like PwnageTool.
 This image was spread all around social media in places like Reddit, and other small developer forums.